 The DJIA measures the daily price movement of 30 blue chip companies that trade on the NYSE and NASDAQ that are considered leaders in the US economy.
 The stocks included in the DJIA are selected by the editors of the Wall Street Journal.

 Earnings Per Share

-A company's profit divided by its number of common shares outstanding.
-If a company earning $10 million in one year had 10 million common shares of stock outstanding, its EPS would be $10 per share.
+A company's net income divided by its number of common shares outstanding.
+If a company earning $10 million in one year had 10 million common shares of stock outstanding, its EPS would be $1 per share.

 Creating a savings plan to support the financing of post secondary education that is balanced with other spending and saving priorities.
 The primary educational savings account for Canadians is the RESP (Registered Education Savings Plan).

 This is the money paid from their RESP to a student to help pay for their post secondary schooling.
 The EAP is considered income and are taxable to the student.

 Elder Planning Councelor™ (EPC™)